cfficaurzua/P5-SDCND/writeup_template.md

 ## Sliding Window Search

-As recommended in the course, extracting all the features first for the region of interest was done in order to get a better performace, the process was iterated with different scales, this emulates different windows sizes.
+As recommended in the course, I extracted all the features first for the region of interest and then isolated all the features within a window in order to obtain a better performace. the process was iterated with different scales, this emulates different windows sizes.
 I first tried using three scales 1.25, 1.5 and 2 but some detections were redundant and only slow down the pipeline, so I used two scales 1.25 and 1.5 and with y_limits of (400,500) and (380,600) respectively, to ensure to find out vehicles that are close to the car as well to those that are far away and appear smaller in size.